 - Explain who's paying for expenses.
 It's important that you specify who will pay for the expenses and take care of the supplies and other necessary purchases in the course of the work performed by the independent contractor.
 Usually, the supplies and expenses are covered by the independent contractor himself.
 But it's best to have this in writing, just in case of a dispute.

 - No entitlement to employee benefits.
 Independent contractors are not eligible for most of the benefits that employees qualify for.
 This includes unemployment compensation (an independent contractor is also far more free to leave whenever he or she wants to), worker's compensation, health insurance, and disability insurance.

 Often, the line between an employee and an independent contractor can get blurry.
 That's why a legally binding agreement is very important.
-If you're a small business employer looking for an easy, no-fuss way to draft a proper independent contractor agreement, LegalStreet's independent contractor agreement forms can help you get the job done on your own.
+If you're a small business employer looking for an easy, no-fuss way to draft a proper independent contractor agreement, these independent contractor agreement forms can help you get the job done on your own.
 For more complex agreements, it may still be best to consult an experienced contracts lawyer near you.